-As noted in the Notes to the previous Five-Year Forecast, inflation continues to cast a pall over otherwise positive news, though it appears to have settled somewhat recently.
-According to the Bureau of Labor Statistics, the "The Consumer Price Index for All Urban Consumers (CPI-U) rose 0.4 percent in October on a seasonally adjusted basis, the same increase as in September...Over the last 12 months, the all items index increased 7.7 percent before seasonal adjustment" (Bureau of Labor Statistics, 2022).
+As discussed in the Notes to the previous Five-Year Forecast, inflation continues to cast a pall over otherwise positive news, and while it is certainly less than it was previously, it remains higher than the target of the Federal Reserve.
+According to the Bureau of Labor Statistics (BLS), the "Consumer Price Index for All Urban Consumers (CPI-U) rose 0.4 percent in April on a seasonally adjusted basis, after increasing 0.1 percent in March...Over the last 12 months, the all items index increased 4.9 percent before seasonal adjustment" (Bureau of Labor Statistics, 2023).

 The BLS goes on to note:

-The all items index increased 7.7 percent for the 12 months ending October, this was the smallest 12-month increase since the period ending January 2022.
-The all items less food and energy index rose 6.3 percent over the last 12 months.
-The energy index increased 17.6 percent for the 12 months ending October, and the food index increased 10.9 percent over the last year; all of these increases were smaller than for the period ending September (Bureau of Labor Statistics, 2022).
+The all items index increased 4.9 percent for the 12 months ending April; this was the smallest 12-month increase since the period ending April 2021.
+The all items less food and energy index rose 5.5 percent over the last 12 months.
+The energy index decreased 5.1 percent for the 12 months ending April, and the food index increased 7.7 percent over the last year (Bureau of Labor Statistics, 2023).

-Ohio's strong performance on the Moody's / CNN Back-to-Normal Index coupled with stronger-thanexpected tax receipts provide for continued optimism.
-While inflation appears to be slowly lessening, increases could continue to put pressure on the economy and impact District expenditures, particularly in energy, fuel, and food costs.
-While there are positive signs, there remain pressures that may still unravel it all.
+Ohio's stronger-than-expected tax receipts provide for continued optimism.
+While inflation appears to be lessening, increases remain above targets identified by the Federal Reserve; this could continue to put pressure on the economy and impact District expenditures, particularly in energy, fuel, and food costs.
+Additionally, uncertainty around raising the federal government's debt ceiling provides more uncertainty in the economy, with a potential default being characterized as cataclysmic.
+Thus, while positive signs remain in the economy, there remain several serious pressures that may still unravel it all

-Revenues, Expenditures and Ending Cash Balances

-Updates from the May 2022 Forecast (FYF)2 (Also see Net Changes Since May 2022 Forecast)
+Revenues, Expenditures and Ending Cash Balances Updates from the November 2022 Forecast (FYF)3 (Also see Net Changes Since November 2023 Forecast)

-Over the May 2022 5-year forecast period3, current estimates indicate a \$111 million decline in ending cash balance at the end of FY26 reflecting a \$138 million increase in total revenues4 coupled with a corresponding \$249 million increase in expenditures5.
+Over the 5-year forecast period, current estimates indicate a \$72 million increase in ending cash balance at the end of FY27 reflecting a \$14.3 million decrease in total revenues4 coupled with a corresponding \$86.3 million decrease in expenditures5.
 Major changes over the 5-year period are:

-Estimated Revenues - \$138 million increase
+Estimated Revenues - \$14.3 million decrease

-- \$3.2 million increase in estimated property taxes - Based on current year actual rolled forward - \$103.2 million decline in estimated state aid - Factors in a 1%-2% decline in enrollment - Decline in state share index - No increase in base funding or additional phasing-in of the new Fair School Funding Formula - \$4.1 million increase in estimated state property tax allocation - o Corresponding to the increase in estimated property tax - \$241.5 million increase in estimated other miscellaneous revenues and other financing sources - \$237 million for Advances-In related to end-of-the-year advances to the ESSER fund for cash flow purposes
+- \$44.9 million decrease in estimated property taxes - o Based on current year actual rolled forward - \$7.2 million increase in estimated state aid - Increase related to the additional phasing-in Disadvantaged Pupil Impact Aid (DPIA) from 14% to 33.33% - This increase was offset by a projected 1% annual decline in enrollment resulting in a decline in the state share index - \$2.2 million decrease in estimated state property tax allocation - Corresponding to the decrease in estimated property tax - \$25.7 million increase in estimated other miscellaneous revenues and other financing sources - o Primarily related to the collection of PILOT6 payments - \$0.1 million decrease in other financing sources